Intervention/httpauth/README.md

 ### Configuration

 By default the authentication settings are fetched from `config/httpauth.php`.
 Please make sure to set your own options.

+If you are using Laravel 4, you can extract a configuration file to your app by running the following command:

+    $ php artisan config:publish intervention/httpauth

+After you published the configuration file for the package you can edit the local configuration file `app/config/packages/intervention/httpauth/httpauth.php`.

 Here's a short explanation of the configuration directives.

 **type** _string_